 What Will The Project Involve?

 The project will change every year.
-Last year's students undertook research amongst the other summer school students about a Sociological topic, then presented their results in a poster.
+Previous students have undertaken research amongst the other summer school students about a Sociological topic, then presented their results in a poster.
 At the end of the week they reported their results back to the class.

 A-level subject requirements:

-- We will accept A-levels and AS-levels in any subjects, with preferably at least one being essay based.
+- We will accept A-levels in any subjects (excluding Critical Thinking and General Studies), with preferably at least one being essay based.
 You do not need any previous knowledge of sociology.

 Typical offer if you are successful on Supported Progression: